GeoLarryLai/pyTopoComplexity/README.md

 ## Citation

-We are currently in the process of preparing a manuscript about this tool for submission.
+A manuscript about this tool is undergoing a peer-review process at Earth Surface Dynamics (Preprint is available at https://doi.org/10.5194/egusphere-2024-3415).
 If you use **pyTopoComplexity** and the associated Jupyter Notebooks in your work, please consider citing the paper once it has been peer-reviewed.
 In the meantime, you may cite the [Zenodo DOI](https://doi.org/10.5281/zenodo.11239338)).

 ## Modules for Surface Complexity Measurement